Ashley BartonDVM, CVA, DACVAA, CVTP, CIVCA, CCRP

 Dr. Ashley Barton specializes in high-risk anesthesia for patients that need extra care and supervision during surgery due to conditions such as heart disease, respiratory disease, metabolic and endocrine disorders or previous trouble under anesthesia.

-Certified Veterinary Tui-na Practitioner, Chi Institute of Traditional Chinese Veterinary Medicine, Reddick, FL
+- Certified Veterinary Tui-na Practitioner, Chi Institute, Reddick, FL

 Dr. Barton enjoys spending time outdoors with her dogs and riding and competing with her horse, Finn.